 Village after village and state after state this is the story of most farmers in India.
 They want to sell their land and move out of farming.
-Indian Agriculture is in crisis, as is the rest of the world when it comes to food supply (read more about worldwide current events in agriculture).
+Indian Agriculture is in crisis, as is the rest of the world when it comes to food supply.
 No matter how advanced or rich we become, all of us have to eat food.
 We cannot eat software or nuts and bolts!

 I feel wealth and security of the country comes from its land and hence what is needed is sustainable, high tech and high productivity agriculture which will be remunerative and help provide both food and energy security for the country.

 Precision Agriculture which can provide precise inputs like water, fertilizer, insecticides at the right time to crops can provide this and will help bring in the next green revolution to Indian agriculture.

 Existing Agricultural Scenario of India